RBaner/Sudoku-Solver/README.md

 # Sudoku-Solver

-A sudoku solver that does not realy on a backtracking method.
+A sudoku solver that does not rely on a backtracking method.